The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-To build your credit score using a student credit card, you need to make all your payments on time and keep your credit utilization ratio low.
-The credit utilization ratio refers to the amount of credit you’ve used when compared to the total amount of credit available to you.
-For instance, if you’ve borrowed $200 from your only credit card that comes with a credit limit of $500, your credit utilization ratio is 40%.
-From the creditworthiness point of view, it’s ideal to keep your credit utilization ratio below 30%.
+To build your credit score using a student credit card, you must make all your payments on time and keep your credit utilization ratio low.
+The credit utilization ratio refers to the amount of credit you’ve used compared to the total amount of credit available.
+For instance, if you’ve borrowed $200 from your only credit card with a limit of $500, your credit utilization ratio is 40%.
+From a creditworthiness point of view, it’s ideal to keep your utilization ratio below 30%.

 The average age of your credit accounts plays a role in your credit score as well, so the older your student credit card account, the better for your creditworthiness.